 My husband telling me I had to ‘dig deeper’ and the reading of the 'History of NZ' while at the bach one holiday!

 Speaking of your husband.
 Jonathan also works in a creative field, as an architect rather than an artist.
-Does it help having someone else creative in the house to bounce your ideas off?
+Does it help to have someone else creative in the house to bounce your ideas off?
 Have you been tempted to collaborate on something?

 Based on conversations we’ve had in the past you have a set studio space in your home but your work often migrates its way to different surfaces and rooms.
 Is it important to maintain some degree of cleanliness, or does getting a little messy help stir your creativity?

-No I have to stop and clear the decks every so often or my mind can't cope!
-I long for a studio that is away from the house that people can visit that actually looks like an studio!
+No, I have to stop and clear the decks every so often or my mind can't cope!
+I long for a studio that is away from the house that people can visit that actually looks like a studio!